oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 <{{examples/03-pid/sd_jwt_issuance.txt}}

-The following payload is used for the SD-JWT:
+This is the payload of that SD-JWT:

 <{{examples/03-pid/sd_jwt_payload.json}}

-The following Disclosures are created by the Issuer:
+The digests in the SD-JWT payload reference the following Disclosures:

 {{examples/03-pid/disclosures.md}}

-The following shows a presentation of the SD-JWT with a Key Binding JWT that discloses only nationality and the fact that the person is over 18 years old:
+This shows a presentation of the SD-JWT with a Key Binding JWT that discloses only nationality and the fact that the person is over 18 years old:

 <{{examples/03-pid/sd_jwt_presentation.txt}}